LionelDraghi/bbt/README.md

 ```
 When I once more run the mighty `my_command -r`
 ```
 that's the same.
-(Just don't exagerate on either way!)
+(Just don't exaggerate on either way!)

 ## Grammar